aik2mlj/music422-code/Hw5/hw5_lejunmin.typ

 - The initial size is 937.5 KB.
 - The compressed size of 128 kb/s/ch is 160.7 KB, which yields a compression ratio of 5.83 : 1 (close to the theoretical 6 : 1).
 - The compressed size of 192 kb/s/ch is 238.7 KB, which yields a compression ratio of 3.93 : 1 (close to the theoretical 4 : 1).

+==
+The main tweaking I tried is to add noise maskers to the SMR calculation.
+Under the data rate of 128 kb/s/ch (`targetBitsPerSample=2.667`), I tested `castanet.wav`, `harpsichord.wav`, `spgm.wav`.

+With `harpsichord.wav`, the difference isn't noticeable.
+But with `castanet.wav` and `spgm.wav`, adding noise maskers to the SMR calculation yields less artifacts (though subtle).
+Without noise maskers, the artifacts are more "harmonic", which is especially unnatural with speech.

+==

+1. *Pre-Echo*
+  - Most noticeable in transient-rich sounds, especially the **castanet** and **harpsichord** excerpts.
+  - At lower bit rates, the compression algorithm fails to allocate enough bits to short transients, causing a **smearing effect** before the actual attack of the sound.

+2. *Aliasing*
+  - More prominent in high-frequency content, particularly in **harpsichord** recordings.
+  - At lower bit rates, aliasing manifests as an unnatural, harsh distortion in the upper harmonics.
+This might be due to the aggressive quantization of high-frequency components when using a psychoacoustic model.

+3. *"Birdies"*
+  - Most evident in sustained harmonic sounds like **the harpsichord**.
+  - Appears as artificial, high-frequency warbling or chirping noises that sound unnatural.
+These arise due to quantization noise and imperfect reconstruction of spectral components.

+4. *Speech Reverberation ("Metallic" Sound)*
+  - Clearly noticeable in the **German male speaker** recording at low bit rates.
+Sounds robotic and unnatural, with a metallic or hollow resonance.

+5. *Multichannel Artifacts (Stereo Imaging Issues)*
+  - Mono sounds become somewhat stereo.
+Elements shift unnaturally within the stereo field.